lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

 1. [AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) - Some knowhow in AWS would be nice, but no worries, just follow my steps in this post and you will be ok.
 2. [Parsec account](https://parsec.app/) - Sounds like a logical decision.
-3. A good internet connection – 30/40mbps - FTTH (for low latency).
+3. A stabile internet connection, at least 30/40mbps - FTTH (for low latency).
 The most difficult part is streaming latency.
 All steps - such as running the game, encoding and decoding the game video and converting the player input are done in real time.
 4. A job/business to pay the bill – AWS isn’t free, but it’s cheap.
 5. A game – Anything you want with the exception of VR (I'm actually gonna test that one).
 6. A local machine running any of the following:
    - Windows 7+
    - Linux – Ubuntu 18.04+
    - Google Chrome or Microsoft Edge